Dia-Kurozawa/need_llama/README.md

 # Novel Classification with BERT and LLaMA Ensemble Models

-This repository contains implementations of ensemble models for novel classification tasks, specifically designed to classify text samples as either "common" or "unique" novels.
+This repository contains implementations of ensemble models for novel classification tasks, specifically designed to classify text samples as either "common" or "unique" needs.
 Two different approaches are implemented using state-of-the-art transformer models: BERT and LLaMA.

 ## Overview